-See Figure 28, The Sector Erase instruction sequence: /CS goes low sending 64KB Block Erase instruction 3-byte address on SI /CS goes high. /CS must be driven high after the eighth bit of the last address byte has been latched in; otherwise the Sector Erase instruction is not executed.
+See Figure 28, The Sector Erase instruction sequence: /CS goes low sending Sector Erase instruction 3-byte address on SI /CS goes high.
+The instruction sequence is shown in Figure 18. /CS must be driven high after the eighth bit of the last address byte has been latched in; otherwise the Sector Erase instruction is not executed.
 As soon as /CS is driven high, the self-timed Sector Erase cycle (whose duration is tSE) is initiated.
 While the Sector Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Sector Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch bit is reset.
 A Sector Erase instruction applied to a sector which is protected by the Block Protect (SEC, TB, BP2, BP1, BP0) bits (see Table 6) is not executed.